-- The BSB of AusBr can defer or adjust the variable remuneration of any person in the scope of the Remuneration Policy or clawback some or all of the variable compensation paid to such a person in its absolute discretion. - The BSB in its exercise of its discretion, will consider any information (internal or external) that it considers is relevant, including the overarching performance against objectives, feedback and other reports about conduct, culture and behaviours. - The reduction or clawback referred to above may be applied at the discretion of the BSB in respect of one or more of: - 42.1 the remuneration cycle year in which the decision is made to reduce or clawback the individual's variable remuneration (which may include the remuneration cycle(s) in which the relevant matter is being investigated, noting that no variable remuneration will vest until the closure of any such investigation); - 42.2 any earlier remuneration cycle year(s); and - 42.3 in all cases, proportionately to reflect the severity of the risk and conduct outcome.
+- The Board of HLR Aus can defer or adjust the variable remuneration of any person in the scope of the Remuneration Policy or clawback some or all of the variable compensation paid to such a person in its discretion, applied subject to the relevant plan, and other HLR Aus policies and procedures. - The Board in its exercise of this discretion, will consider any information (internal or external) that it considers is relevant, including the overarching performance against objectives, feedback and other reports about conduct, culture and behaviours. - The reduction or clawback referred to above may be applied at the discretion of the Board in respect of one or more of: - 42.1 the remuneration cycle year in which the decision is made to reduce or clawback the individual's variable remuneration (which may include the remuneration cycle(s) in which the relevant matter is being investigated, noting that no variable remuneration will vest until the closure of any such investigation); - 42.2 any earlier remuneration cycle year(s); and - 42.3 in all cases, proportionately to reflect the severity of the risk and conduct outcome.